pioneers/runtime/docker/README.md

 If you are just starting out and want to get into development quickly, go to the `runtime` folder and do

-    docker-compose run --rm runtime bash
+    docker-compose up -d

-which will begin a bash shell in the Docker container.
-From there you can call `runtime run` and the other `runtime` commands mentioned in the root README.
-Also, in another terminal you can do
+which will start the Docker container.
+Now you can do

     docker-compose exec runtime bash

-to run/test other things within the container.
-By default, the `runtime/` git folder and `/root/runtime` will be linked so changes in one place will also change in the other place.
+to open up a bash terminal in the container.
+You can repeat this command to get however many bash terminals you want.
+From the container, you can then call `runtime run` and the other `runtime` commands mentioned in the root README.
+Additionally, the `runtime/` git folder and `/root/runtime` will be linked so changes in the container will also change on your machine.

 ## Stopping

-To stop the container, just exit all your shells or do
+To stop the container, do

     docker-compose down